microsoft/finops-toolkit/docs/_automation/powershell/hubs/Remove-FinOpsHubScope.md

 Remove-FinOpsHubScope -Id "/subscriptions/##-#-#-#-###" -HubName "FooHub" -RemoveData
 ```

-Removes the exports configured to use the FooHub hub instance and removes data for that scope.
+Deletes the exports configured to use the FooHub hub instance and removes data for that scope.

 <br>